MAKE A DONATION

 Application Fee

 In order to be considered you will need to apply.
 The initial $40 application fee is non-refundable under any circumstances except if the sport is cancelled by the Organizing Committee.
+Please note that when a tryout has taken place, and the sport is cancelled by the Organizing Committee, the application fee will be non-refundable.

 We strongly advise that all supporters purchase cancellation insurance.